-4 As noted by Hall (2006), the countercyclicality of layoffs is fully offset by the procyclicality of quits.
+6 As noted by Hall (2006), the countercyclicality of layoffs is no greater than the procyclicality of quits.
 This point was previously documented by Slichter (1919), Woytinsky (1942), Akerlof, Rose, and Yellen (1988), Anderson and Meyer (1994), and others.
 Davis (2006) clearly explains why distinguishing layoffs from quits is important for understanding cyclical fluctuations in the labor market.